Entity resource statement 2014–15

 Impacts on the environment

 The Court impacts on the environment in a number of areas, primarily in the consumption of resources.
-Table 8.15 lists environmental impact/usage data where available.
+Table 8.15 lists environmental impact/usage data where available (noting data is for the Family Court and Federal Circuit Court).

 Measures to minimise the Court's environmental impact